 How much of that LLC do you own, and why does it matter?
-In other words, how do you determine the ownership percentage interest in an LLC?
+How do you determine the ownership percentage interest in an LLC?
 Why does LLC Ownership Percentage matter?
 Your LLC ownership percentage gives you power over the LLC and its profits.
-Either in deciding about important decisions via voting or … Read More
+Either in deciding about important decisions via voting or getting a piece … Read More

 Can I withdraw from a New York LLC?
-Clients are often confused when they see this provision in their operating agreement: A Member may not withdraw from the LLC prior to the dissolution and winding up of the LLC.
-Or this provision: A Member may withdraw from the Company in accordance with the New York … Read More
+LLC terminology uses the word “withdraw”, what it means is that someone gives up on his LLC membership status and after withdrawing is no longer a member.
+Clients are often confused when they see this provision in their operating agreement: A Member may not withdraw from the … Read More

 A business break-up can be as stressful and emotionally draining as the breakup of a marriage.
 And there is always a child involved….the business.
 So when your business partnership has gone bad, you really want to find out where you are standing and what rights you may have vis a vis the other business partners and the business.